 Hey friends!
 I know some of you are well into rhubarb season, but here in Newfoundland it’s only just ready to harvest (well, in our little backyard garden anyway).

-I was super excited to pluck our rhubarb and I knew I had to make something special…enter this easy peasy, delicious rhubarb upside-down cake!
+I was super excited to pluck our rhubarb and I knew I had to make something special; so, I made this easy and delicious rhubarb upside-down cake!

-You guys, the new season of Stranger Things is back on Netflix today!
+The new season of Stranger Things is back on Netflix today!
 If you are a fan of that science fiction show, like me, then you know all about ‘the upside down’.
 And, if you’re like ‘what the heck is Dawn talking about??’
-I won’t bore you with the details, lol.
+I won’t bore you with the details, LOL.

 So, geeking out here, how fun would it be to share an upside down cake recipe for the start of a new season?
-Still with me here 😉 ??
+Still with me?

 Like rhubarb desserts?
 Check out this strawberry rhubarb crisp!